CBSA July 2024 Trade Verification Priorities List

 • Ensure Accurate Customs Declarations: Importers must ensure that they provide accurate information to Customs and are in compliance with the Customs Act.
 This includes the origin, tariff classification, valuation, and other relevant areas as they apply.

 • Practice Excellent Record Keeping: Customs can audit imports up to seven years after crossing the border.
-Importers should have records of all their imports filed by the customs transaction number.
+Importers should have records of all their imports filed using the customs transaction number.

 Our Trade Advisory experts can help you understand how this release could affect your imports.
 They can also assist you with a preliminary review, internal audit, or a CBSA audit.